openstack/nova/doc/source/adminguide/single.node.install.rst

 Nova can be run on a single machine, and it is recommended that new users practice managing this type of installation before graduating to multi node systems.

 The fastest way to get a test cloud running is through our :doc:`../quickstart`.
+But for more detail on installing the system read this doc.

 Step 1 and 2: Get the latest code and Configure your system